Empathy in Relationships

 See Shared Emotions for more on this topic

 Processing emotions is a skill laced with biological sensitivities.
 If we are sensitive to emotions, the negative feeling affects are distasteful.
 We don’t like them.
-We rush to resolve or escape.
+We defensively rush to resolve or escape.
 When resolutions fail, the sensitive, unskilled in regulating emotion, become frustrated with the sadness, anger, and guilt.
-When their being is charged with someone else's emotion, they easily assign blame, responses attack rather than support.
+When their being is charged with someone else's emotion, they easily assign blame, their responses attack rather than support.

 Empathy is the ability to emotionally attune to what other people feel, seeing their experience from their point of view.

 Energy Budgeting and Empathy.